 The amount of water required during construction is estimated at 45,840 m3.
-The source of water required for construction has not yet been determined.
+The source of water required for construction has not yet been determined but it is recommended that water is delivered by tanker and not from groundwater well.